isomerpages/sportsg-corp/media-centre/media-release/_posts/2010-08-25-post-Singapore Sports Hub Deal Signed.md

 layout: post
 description: ""
 image: ""
+variant: markdown
 ---
 ### **Singapore Sports Hub Deal Signed**

 **Singapore, 25 August 2010** - The Singapore Sports Council (SSC) and the Singapore Sports Hub Consortium (SSHC) signed the contract today for the consortium to design, build, finance and operate the Singapore Sports Hub for the next 25 years.
 The consortium will begin demolition of the National Stadium by October 2010, and the new Sports Hub will open its doors by April 2014.

-2. Said Dr Vivian Balakrishnan, Minister for Community Development, Youth & Sports: "I am glad that we are ready to start construction of the Singapore Sports Hub.
+2. Said Dr Vivian Balakrishnan, Minister for Community Development, Youth &amp; Sports: "I am glad that we are ready to start construction of the Singapore Sports Hub.
 It will be a fully integrated sports, leisure, entertainment and lifestyle hub for world class events and community activities.
 The facilities will be accessible to both the general public and top athletes to train and compete in."

 3. "As part of the Greater Marina Bay masterplan, the Singapore Sports Hub will also contribute to the larger government objective of repositioning Singapore as a great place to work, live and play," added Dr Balakrishnan.